 - Transesophageal echocardiogram (TEE): This test involves a probe that is passed down the throat to get clearer, unobstructed images of the heart.

-- Multiple-gated acquisition (MUGA) scan: MUGA is a state-of-the-art nuclear imaging study to evaluate whether the heart is pumping blood properly.
+- Multiple-gated acquisition (MUGA) scan: MUGA is a state-of-the-art nuclear imaging study that evaluates whether the heart is pumping blood properly.

 Support Services